-Interval # # ?
+Interval ##?

-The time menu prompt also accesses an prompt which allows the user to indicate which 15 minute interval (01-96) in the last 24 hours should be displayed.
+prompt which allows the user to indicate which 15 minute interval (01-96) in the last 24 hours should be displayed.

-- YES- At each of the "menu" prompts (current, 24 hours, or any 15 minutes), YES advances to the first error count display within the "menu."
+YES- At each of the "menu" prompts (current, 24 hours, or any 15 minutes), YES advances to the first error count display within the "menu."
 Within a time option menu, YES advances to the same error data type in the next interval.
-For example, if BES of interval 2 is currently displayed, pushing YES will advance to BES of interval 3. - NO- At "menu" prompts, NO scrolls through the time option "menus;" within a time option "menu," NO advances through the six error count displays. - HOME- Returns to PERFORMANCE HISTORY DISPLAY? submenu
+For example, if BES of interval 2 is currently displayed, pushing YES will advance to BES of interval 3.

+NO- At "menu" prompts, NO scrolls through the time option "menus;" within a time option "menu," NO advances through the six error count displays.

+HOME- Returns to PERFORMANCE HISTORY DISPLAY?

-CONFIGURATION OPTIONS MAIN MENU
+CONFIGURATION OPTIONS MAIN MENU 3